hashgraph/hedera-services/docs/dev/How-to-Quickly-Create-Saved-State.md

 # How to quickly create saved state with pre-defined entity layout

-This document tells how to create a Hedera services state file with required entity types and layout.
+This document tells how to create Hedera services saved state with required entity types and layout.

-## Create saved state file local
+## Create state files locally

+### Prerequisites
+If you want to upload generated state files to GCP cloud storage, you need to have access permissions to the GCP cloud.
+You can contact Nathan and Ron to get help with the permissions.

+Once you get the access permissions, you need to install the `google-cloud-sdk` to be able to use `gsutil` and other tools, APIs.

+Now let's get into the steps to create state files with expected layout.

-### Modify the `entity-layout.properties` file
+### 1. Create or modify file `entity-layout.properties`
-Modify the configuration file `entity-layout.properties` ([here](https://github.com/hashgraph/hedera-services/hedera-node/data/config/entity-layout.properties)) under `hedera-node/data/config/` as the values you needed.
-You may want to keep the sequence as it is as some of the entity types depends on other entity types' existence.
-That is, don't change the `position.N` of the entity, unless you are sure what you need.
+Create or modify the configuration file `entity-layout.properties` ([here](https://github.com/hashgraph/hedera-services/hedera-node/data/config/entity-layout.properties)) under `hedera-node/data/config/` as the values you needed.

 For example :
 ```